Unconditional finite amplitude stability of a fluid in a mechanically isolated vessel with spatially non-uniform wall temperature: Introduction

+and the limit in fact does not exist at all.
+The condition~\eqref{eq:7} or~\eqref{eq:21} in Lemma~\ref{lm:1} and Lemma~\ref{lm:10} respectively effectively prohibits the existence of the sufficiently fast thinning peaks as that shown in Figure~\ref{fig:fceint}.
+(The maximum slope of the graph that is the derivative is limited.)
+This provides an intuitive argument for the validity of the Lemma~\ref{lm:1} and Lemma~\ref{lm:10}.
+The rigorous proof of the lemmas is given for example in~\cite{zheng.s:nonlinear}.

-\begin{lemma}[Decay of integrable functions] \end{lemma} The lemma is taken from~\cite{zheng.s:asymptotic}, and its further generalisations can be found in~\cite{ramm.ag.hoang.ns:dynamical}.
-(See also {B}arb\u{a}lat lemma known in the optimal control theory, see~\cite{farkas.b.wegner.s:variations}.)
-Once we decide that Lemma~\ref{lm:1} or its generalisation is the right tool for stability analysis, the only remaining task is to find the quantity $y(t)$ that satisfies the assumptions of the lemma, and that vanishes if and only if the temperature perturbation vanishes.
+Once we decide that Lemma~\ref{lm:1}/Lemma~\ref{lm:10} or its generalisation is the right tool for stability analysis, the only remaining task is to find the quantity $y(t)$ that satisfies the assumptions of the lemma, and that vanishes if and only if the temperature perturbation vanishes.

 \emph{First}, we try to solve this problem using a Lyapunov type functional constructed via the method proposed by~\cite{bulcek.m.malek.j.ea:thermodynamics}.
 The functional constructed by the method reads